Child of Kamiari Month

-Child of Kamiari Month (神在月のこども, Kamiarizuki no Kodomo) is a 2021 Japanese animated supernatural fantasy adventure film produced by Toei Animation and directed by Takana Shirai.
+Child of Kamiari Month (神在月のこども, Kamiarizuki no Kodomo) is a 2021 Japanese animated supernatural fantasy adventure film produced by Liden Films and directed by Takana Shirai.
 It premiered in Japanese theaters on October 8, 2021, and in Netflix internationally on February 8, 2022.
 The film follows Kanna, who has a passion for running until she lost it after her mother's death.
 She, along with a rabbit named Shiro and a demon named Yasha, race to Izumo in Shimane in time for an annual feast of the deities, collecting the feast offerings for them from shrine deities along the way before the consequences of not doing so happen.

 Plot

 Kanna Hayama is a young elementary school girl living in the Sumida ward of Tokyo, Japan, along with her recently widowed father, Norimasa Hayama.
 In school, she dreams about a flashback of her late mother, Yayoi Hayama, teaching her to run fast like her.
 Her leg becomes stiff during PE class, where they practice for the marathon tomorrow, with Akiko bringing her to the clinic afterward.
 While her classmates are out talking about the marathon, Kanna goes to the school's rabbit enclosure and she takes care of a white rabbit she calls Shiro.
 She is called by Miki, her best friend, telling her to walk home with her.
 Both of them stop by the nearby Ushijima Shrine before they separate and walk back to their respective homes.
 Kanna returns to her apartment, still distraught a year after Yayoi's death.
 Her father Norimasa returns home, bringing her shoes for the marathon tomorrow, but they were deemed too small for her.

 On the day of the marathon, during a gloomy day, Kanna struggles to run towards the finish line, before she abruptly stops, letting others pass by her.
 Norimasa tries to comfort Kanna in the ensuing rain, but she gets upset, running away back towards Ushijima Shrine.
 She trips and lies flat on the ground, before her mother's keepsake bracelet activates, knocking her towards the ground.
 Picking up the bracelet, she wears it on her wrist.
 Suddenly, time itself slows down.
 She is frightened by the sight of a god in the shape of a big black cow that suddenly appeared before a demon boy named Yasha, appears and asks Kanna to hand over her bracelet.
 Shiro suddenly appears and tries to prevent Kanna from doing so.
 Kanna is surprised that Shiro can actually talk.

 Outside of the shrine, Shiro explains that she is a messenger of the deities above, and explains that deities from all over the country gather above Izumo-taisha Shrine in Shimane, during the month of October, also known as Kannazuki in the lunar calendar, or Kamiarizuki according to the people in Izumo, to celebrate the annual harvest.
 She continues, telling Kanna that they must visit shrine deities along the way, collecting their feast offerings, before delivering them to Izumo by 7 o'clock at night, with the offerings stored inside of a magic gourd.